Fall Toddler Process Art Idea: Tissue Painted Art

 This is a fantastic fall art project for preschoolers.
 But don’t forget your toddler class, either!

-How to Make the Fall Colors Background
+How to Make Tissue Painted Fall Art with Toddlers

 Instead of using paint to create the colorful fall background, this project requires bleeding tissue paper.
 You can have your preschoolers tear the tissue paper in advance, which is what we did, or you can cut the tissue paper into squares before use.